tytydraco/ExamineScraper/supplements/iron.md

 The Institute of Medicine provides the following recommendations:[12]

 For infants up to 6 months of age, the adequate intake (AI) is 0.27 mg.
 Both the Canadian Paediatric Society[13] and the American Academy of Pediatrics[14] have suggested that infants fed little to no breast milk may need to drink a specialized infant formulation fortified with iron.For infants between 7 and 12 months of age, the estimated average intake (EAR) is 6.9 mg, whereas the recommended daily allowance (RDA) is 11 mg.
 The large difference in iron requirements between younger and older infants is probably due to both an increase in body mass and an increased capacity to safely store iron.For children between 1 and 3, the EAR is 3 mg and the RDA is 7 mg.For children between 4 and 8, the EAR is 4.1 mg and the RDA is 10 mg.For children and adolescents between 9 and 18, the EAR and RDA differ between the sexes due to menstruation.
 For males under 14, the RDA is 8 mg, and it increases to 11 mg for ages 14 to 18.
 For females under 14, the RDA is also 8 mg, but it increases to 15 mg between 14 and 18, with an added recommendation that menstruating females under 14 should increase their intake by approximately 2.5 mg (resulting in an intake of 13.5 mg).For men older than 18, the RDA is 8 mg.For women between 19 and 50, the RDA is 18 mg.
 For women older than 50, the RDA is 8 mg, the same as for men.
-The “50 years of age” boundary is arbitrary and represents menopause.For pregnant women, the EAR and the RDA increase to 22–23 mg and 27 mg, respectively.For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg, respectively, due to a temporary cessation of menstruation.For men, iron recommendations are based on age.
+The “50 years of age” boundary is arbitrary and represents menopause.For pregnant women, the EAR and the RDA increase to 22–23 mg and 27 mg, respectively.For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg, respectively, due to a temporary cessation of menstruation.
+For men, iron recommendations are based on age.
 For women, they are based on age (the estimated ages of first and last menstruation) and the states of pregnancy and lactation.

 Someone who gives half a liter (0.5 L) of blood over the course of a year needs an additional 0.6–0.7 mg iron per day.[15]
 Someone who frequently partakes in strenuous training needs an additional 30–70% over the EAR.[12]
 Although vegetarians and vegans have the same recommended iron intakes as omnivores, they are more likely to be iron deficient because the iron in plants is less bioavailable than the heme iron in animals.

 An increase in iron intake may be necessary due to menstruation, pregnancy, and lactation but also due to blood donations, strenuous exercise, and a vegetarian or vegan diet.

 1.4